geudde/attic-chest/pages/05.season-4/03.meeting-48/03.frown/docs.md

 Yes, smile, Amanda! claim thy pow’r —
 In reconcilement’s precious hour
-&emsp;The heav’n of pease is known;
+&emsp;The heav’n of peace is known;
 When spleen has sunk, & pride has bow’d,
 And joy beams thro’ the parting cloud,
 &emsp;Love builds his surest throne.